 Here are five essential trick-or-treating rules for tweens and teens.

 A few days before Halloween, sit down with your kids and help them map out the route for trick-or-treating.
 Choose an area that you know is safe, has sidewalks, is well lit, highly populated, and familiar to them.
 Also, make sure it is a self-contained neighborhood, so your kids won't be crossing any busy streets to get to houses.
 Plus, it should be an area that you know gets a lot of trick-or-treating foot traffic, so your kids won't be the only ones going up to houses.
 Stress to your kids that they must stick to this planned route and stay in the prescribed area.

 Trick-or-Treat in a Group

-There's safety in numbers, so make sure that your kids trick-or-treat as a group—and to stick together throughout the evening.
-If you're not entirely comfortable with the thought of your kids trick-or-treating without an adult, make plans to stay nearby (on the sidewalk or in your car).
-In addition, talk with your kids ahead of time about what to do if one of their friends wants to head home early or break off and trick-or-treat alone or with another group.
+There's safety in numbers, so make sure your kids trick-or-treat in a group.
+Let them know that their group must stick together for the entire outing.
+And talk with your kids ahead of time about what to do if someone in their group wants to head home early or break off and trick-or-treat alone or with another group.
 Discuss this with the other kids' guardians as well, so everyone is on the same page.

 03 of 05

 Many communities have designated trick-or-treating hours that often begin in the afternoon but end well into nightfall.
 Usually, the peak time for most people to be out is right around dusk, so plan on that being the time you send your kids out trick-or-treating.
 That way, there will be more eyes around looking out for them.
 And they will be done before it's totally dark out.
 Set a time for when they're supposed to be home, and make sure they have cellphones so you can check in with each other.

 Prior to Halloween, take the time to remind your kids about some common sense safety rules.
 For example:

 Continue to 5 of 5 below.